itmplatform/plugin-documentation/example-2/readme.md

-# ITM Platform's Plugin Script
+# ITM Platform's Plugin Script.
+Example 2
-## Example 2.
-When a purchase updates, send a message if the actual amount exceeds the projected amount
+## When a purchase updates, send a message if the actual amount exceeds the projected amount

 This example illustrates how to use conditionals.
 If you haven't done so, it is recommended that you read more basic examples first.